Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 The shape is the flat area, surrounded by an outline.
 Again, this outline does not need to be obviously visible.

 We use all kinds of shapes when drawing.

 Anything that you might want to draw, you can start with a shape.
 Look at any object, building, animal or person and I can assure you, you can easily learn to draw it, simply by finding its shapes.

 This is something that I always show in my courses.

 We always start by finding the shapes and then we work and develop our drawings from there.
 If you’re curious about drawing dogs, cats, your own characters and others, do take a peek at my drawing courses over on Udemy!

-Color is a very important element in art.
+Color is a crucial element in art.

 With it, we can change the mood and atmosphere of a painting.

 Color can also be used to capture the viewer’s attention or to break the monotony in a painting.

 This is what you need to know about color and it’s part on composition.